Coerte History, Family Crest & Coats of Arms

 Early Origins of the Coerte family

-Another 227 words (16 lines of text) are included under the topic Early Coerte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coerte research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Coerte History in all our PDF Extended History products and printed products wherever possible.

 Coerte Spelling Variations